M-learning

 M-learning is convenient in that it is accessible virtually anywhere.
-Sharing is almost instantaneous among everyone using the same content, which leads to the reception of instant feedback and tips.
-M-learning also brings strong portability by replacing books and notes with small devices filled with tailored learning contents.
-M-learning has the added benefit of being cost-effective, as the price of digital content on tablets is falling sharply compared to traditional media (books, CDs, DVDs, etc.).
-One digital textbook, for instance, costs one-third to half the price of a paper textbook (AFD, 2012), with zero marginal cost.
+It allows for the instant sharing of feedback and tips since mobile devices are often connected to the internet.
+M-learning also offers strong portability by replacing books and notes with small devices filled with tailored learning content.
+Moreover, it has the added benefit of being cost-effective, as the price of digital content on tablets is falling sharply compared to traditional media such as books, CDs, DVDs, etc. For example, a digital textbook costs one-third to half the price of a paper textbook, with zero marginal cost.

-According to Fombona, Pascual-Sevillana, and González-Videgaray, this methodology offers some possibilities, such as greater and different access to information.
-It also offers transcendent innovations, such as the increase of informal and playful activities, iconic virtual membership, and networks of friendly interaction within new scales of values.
+According to Fombona, Pascual-Sevillana, and González-Videgaray, this methodology offers various possibilities, including greater and different access to information.
+It also introduces significant innovations, such as the increase in informal and playful activities, iconic virtual membership, and networks of friendly interaction within new scales of values.

 Background

-Mobile learning is the delivery of learning, education, or learning support on mobile phones, PDAs, or tablets.
-New mobile technology, such as hand-held-based devices, is playing a large role in redefining how people receive information.
+Mobile learning is seen as either the "delivery" of education, or the "provision" of support on mobile phones, PDAs, or tablets.
+New mobile technology, such as hand-held-based devices, is playing a large role in redefining how people receive and process information.